 nibs etc. is about making delicious snacks from ingredients that would normally be thrown away, to fight food waste, and enable customers to reduce their carbon footprint. nibs etc. was launched as a food and photography blog in 2015, about upcycling leftovers and no waste recipes.
 Chloe then landed upon a brilliant food waste product – juice pulp – that she began to collect from juice bars to make into granola.
-From there business has blossomed, winning at the WeWork Creators Awards (twice) and setting up at Borough Market where she now sells crackers, brownies and loaf cakes alongside the granola.
+From there business has blossomed, winning at the WeWork Creators Awards (twice), setting up at Borough Market where she now sells crackers, brownies and loaf cakes alongside the granola, and being stocked in a number of independent sustainable stores.

 Tom Fletcher turns fruit and veg destined for the bin into juices with his company Rejuce.
-He lives and breathes his work, living in a flat right above his production kitchen in Hackney Wick.
-He chose Hackney Wick after researching for his dissertation in Food Waste and discovering that there was a huge edible food waste site just by the Olympic Stadium and deciding that he had to do something about it.
-Rejuce aim to use all food waste from the farms they work with.
-So far, farms and packaging plants have reduced their food waste levels by 75% since working with Rejuce; this equates to 300 tonnes which is very impressive!
+He set up his production kitchen in Hackney Wick after researching for his dissertation on food waste and discovering that there was a huge edible food waste site just by the Olympic Stadium and deciding that he had to do something about it.
+Rejuce turns odd, ugly and wonky produce into cold-pressed juices, and as well as encouraging the farms and packaging plants they work with to reduce their waste, Rejuce has saved over 300 tonnes of fruit and veg from landfill.

 Once you start thinking about plastic waste, you realise it’s everywhere, and hard to avoid.
 An integral part of products that we take for granted every day, you really have to work hard to eliminate it from your life.
 One product people might be unwilling to think about changing is the tampon but Albany Mae now have a sustainable swap for that too.
 Albany Mae make completely plastic-free tampons from organic cotton that are completely biodegradable.
 If every woman made this simple switch it would save thousands of tons of plastic waste each year so it’s well worth checking out.